B-Bounded cohomology and applications: Relative constructions

 In other words, the face and degeneracy maps are given by deletion and repetition.
 Any element of $T$ can be used to define a simplical contraction of $S_{\bullet}(T)$, yielding $S_{\bullet}(T)\homotopic *$ for all sets $T$.
 Moreover, if $T$ is a free $G$-set, then the diagonal action of $G$ makes $S_{\bullet}(T)$ a simplicial free $G$-set, hence a simplicial model for a universal contractible $G$-space.
-The standard homogeneous bar resolution of $G$ - $EG$ - arises when one takes $T = G$ with left $G$-action given by multiplication. \begin{definition} For an indexing set $\Lambda$, let
+The standard homogeneous bar resolution of $G$ - $EG$ - arises when one takes $T = G$ with left $G$-action given by multiplication.